-CAP-based projects benefit from a primary focus on domain, instead of delving into overly technical disciplines, significantly accelerated development, and safeguarded investments in a world of rapidly changing cloud technologies.
+CAP-based projects benefit from a primary focus on domain.
+Instead of delving into overly technical disciplines, we focus on accelerated development, and safeguarding investments in a world of rapidly changing cloud technologies.

 CAP features a mix of broadly adopted open-source and SAP technologies.
 The major building blocks are highlighted below.

 Core Data Services (CDS)

 CDS is a family of domain-specific languages (CDL, CQL) and corresponding notations (CSN, CQN, CXN).
-It serves as our ubiquitous modelling language, for example, for capturing domain models and service definitions in a conceptual way, and hence as the very backbone of CAP.
+It serves as our ubiquitous modelling language, for example, for capturing domain models and service definitions in a conceptual way, and as such is the very backbone of CAP.

 These are libraries for Java and Node.js to provide and consume services through synchronous as well as asynchronous APIs.
 Based on ubiquitous notions of events and queries, they allow implementing services in protocol-agnostic and platform-agnostic ways.

-The SDKs comprise out-of-the-box integration to lower-level platform features services, such as authentication and credential-flows, on/off-boarding of SaaS tenants, etc. All this is concealed behind higher-level abstractions to avoid hard-wiring.
+The SDKs comprise out-of-the-box integration to lower-level platform feature services, such as authentication and credential flows, on/off-boarding of SaaS tenants, etc. All this is concealed behind higher-level abstractions to avoid hard-wiring.
 Yet all follow a white-box approach, allowing unrestricted access to native features of underlying technologies in case that is required.

 Using CAP does not require any specific editor or IDE.
-All can be done using the [
+Everything can be done using the [

 @sap/cds-dk] command-line interface and any editor or IDE of your choice.
-On top of that however, there is dedicated support for CAP through SAP Web IDE as well as through plugins to Visual Studio Code and Eclipse, including textual as well as graphical editors.
+However, dedicated support for CAP is available through SAP Web IDE as well as through plugins for Visual Studio Code and Eclipse, including textual and graphical editors.

 Following are the key design principles realised in CAP.

 Open & Opinionated

 Sounds like a contradiction, but isn’t: While CAP certainly gives opinionated guidance with many out-of-the-box solutions for recurring tasks, we do not sacrifice openness and flexibility.
 Means: you stay in control of which technologies to choose, which architecture patterns to follow, or which parts of CAP to actually use.